LaurenDiana16/adapter/certifier_readme.md

 ## Certifier agent for skill

-1. Added /certify as a command, example usage is as follows
+1. Added /certify as a command to adapter/nanda_adapter/core/agent_bridge.py, example usage is as follows
 ```
 /certify @agents123 aerospace_engineering
 ```